piyushr147/springBoot/java.md

     These are the three methods through which we can communicate with the spring framework.

 # Singelton vs Prototype
-    By default if you create 2 object from a class that is IOC and maintained by spring then both of the references will contain the reference to the same object that is singelton behaviour which is default behaviour also, but if you want to create a new object when each time the getBean method is called then you have to change the scope of that bean where it is declared this is called prototype.
+    By default if you create 2 object from a class that is in IOC and maintained by spring then both of the references will contain the reference to the same object that is singelton behaviour which is default behaviour also, but if you want to create a new object when each time the getBean method is called then you have to change the scope of that bean where it is declared this is called prototype.
     For XML file:-
     <bean id="human" class="com.spring.springDemo.Human" scope="singleton"></bean>
     <bean id="human" class="com.spring.springDemo.Human" scope="prototype"></bean>